By Roald Dahl (1983)

 Almost everyone knows of the James and the Giant Peach and Charlie and the Chocolate Factory.
 But what to read and share next with children from the Roald Dahl canon?

-Which brings me to…The Witches.
+This brings us to…The Witches.
 It won’t be for everyone.
 Sensitive, younger children may be too scared.
 From the charming, silly, ridiculous early chapter – “How to Recognize a Witch” – to the young (unnamed) protagonist’s first encounter with those self-same witches, in all their ridiculous, unabashed glory – will be more than some children can take.
 They will have to wait.

 But for families and groups, for schools and communities who know their children will relish the prickly tension of this-isn’t-really-real, so-why-am-I-so-enthralled? – The Witches may be just the ticket.